Potential Threats

-What defines danger differs for each person; one person's threat can be another person's excitement.
-Once accepted into a ParaTheatrical ReSearch Lab, you are asked to take a pledge towards taking full responsibility for your own safety and for exciting your own creative states.
-If you are unwilling and/or unable to do so, it is suggested that you withdraw from doing this work until you are ready to do so.
-Being accountable for your own safety means that when you register threat of any kind, you agree to do your best to respond to it by doing something to restore your sense of safety and well being.
-Exciting your own creative states amounts to knowing how to raise your own energy, openly express yourself and engage more fluid, spontaneous modes of action, relating and being.
+What defines "danger" can differ for each person; one person's threat can be another person's excitement.
+Before starting groiup work, participants are asked to take a pledge towards accepting full responsibility for their own safety and their own creative states.
+If you are unwilling and/or unable to take this vow, please refrain from doing this work until you are ready to do so.
+Being accountable for your own safety means that when you register threat of any kind, whether perceived or actual, you agree to do your best to restore your sense of safety and well being in whatever way works for you.
+Almost all the so-called threats in this work are perceived threats and almost all the dangers are self-imposed.
+Exciting your own creative states means discovering ways to raise your own energy, to openly express yourself and engage more fluid, spontaneous modes of action, relating and being.
+This self-accountability pledge nurtures personal autonomy and integrity, two core vaues in this work.

 PHYSICAL THREAT